 Canal Railway Company (providing ocean-to-ocean freight and passenger service along the Panama Canal).

-7 centers of the U.S., Mexico and Canada.8 According to its 2010 STB R-1 report, KCS owns 396 miles of track in Missouri and does not have any additional operational miles through trackage rights.9
+KCS' North American rail holding and strategic alliances are primary components of a North American Free Trade Agreement (NAFTA) railway system, linking the commercial and industrial centers of the U.S., Mexico and Canada.
+According to its 2010 STB R-1 report, KCS owns 396 miles of track in Missouri and does not have any additional operational miles through trackage rights.